 Quid pro quo means “something for something,” and it’s a very specific type of harassment.
 When a supervisor or other person with power uses that power to threaten an employee’s job unless they submit to sexual advances, that’s quid pro quo harassment.
 It specifically requires the power imbalance and the threat of “adverse employment action.”
 Otherwise, the harassment is considered part of a hostile work environment.

 A hostile work environment is much broader.
 It can range from coworkers hanging explicit pictures in the workplace to bullying based on gender to active verbal harassment.
 As long as it meets the guidelines for sexual harassment, the workplace is considered hostile.
-If actions are not taken by the employer when the matter is brought to their attention, then the victim has standing for a hostile work environment suit.
+If the employer does not take action when the matter is brought to their attention, the victim has standing to bring a hostile work environment suit.

-Damages for either quid prop quo or hostile work environment lawsuits can vary.
+Damages for either quid pro quo or hostile work environment lawsuits can vary.
 In general, they include compensatory damages for the time the employee was out of work.
-They also typically include punitive damages, as a method of deterring other companies from ignoring the law.
+They also typically include punitive damages to deter other companies from ignoring the law.
 Employees who have already filed complaints with their company and seen no results should file a complaint with the DFEH.
 The state will take the investigation from there.

 Sexual harassment cannot and should not be taken lightly in California.
 The Criminal Minds suit is the first step to ensuring that even people in positions of power are held accountable.
 All employees deserve fair, equitable, and safe work environments.
 California's sexual harassment law is designed to help achieve that goal for everyone.
-If you have been the target of harassment on the job, we can help.
+If you have been the target of workplace harassment, we can help.
 Contact us today to schedule a free consultation.